 7. Maple Syrup Season at Westfield Heritage Village

-During March Break and other select days in March, visitors will enjoy the special Maple Syrup Season program that includes two demonstration sites (three kettle method and a modern sugar shack), maple syrup panels on display, a Maple Trivia Trail to follow, scavenger hunts, maple syrup sample tasting and a pancake meal available for purchase in the Ironwood Hall.
+On select days in March, visitors will enjoy the special Maple Syrup Season program that includes two demonstration sites (three kettle method and a modern sugar shack), costumed interpreters, a Maple Trivia Trail to follow, wagon rides, and a delicious pancake and maple syrup meal available for purchase in the Ironwood Hall.
 Maple treats will also be available for purchase in the General Store and Gift Shop.

-Advance reservations are required (members and non-members) for a two hour time slot and a maximum of six people arriving in one vehicle.
+Advance reservations are required (members and non-members) for a two hour time slot and a maximum of seven people arriving in one vehicle.
+Time slots are available starting at 10 am with the last one available at 2 pm.

 Where: 1049 Kirkwall Road, Rockton